buddydev/mediapress/readme.txt

 *	Grid Layout for media
 *	Playlist view support for audio/Video Galleries
 *	Shortcode for everything you want.
-*	widgets to help you list galleries, media, playlist , audios etc.
+*	widgets to help you list galleries, media, playlist , audio etc.
 *	Extensive admin options.

 Are you a developer?